apantle/awsome-factory-associator/README.md

 ```

 The default value is **1**.

+In order to get in your logs the output of retries (and in case the retrying failed, the final error),
+you must use the environment var `DEBUG=factory` to get a nice output of the reason of the fail.

 #### Populated Object
 The object returned after the creation will be populated, in order to refer to its values and associations during tests.
 To set the depth of this population use the parameter ``{populationDepth: depth }``, where ``depth`` indicates how many times the nested models associations will be populated.
 The default value is **3**.
 Note that when having **circular references**, the returned object will be highly populated so we advise you not to use big numbers in this configuration.